DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

 ## Transaction (object)
 + transactionId (string) - The Lightrail Transaction ID.
 + value (number) - The value of the transaction.
 Can be negative or positive.
 Note, value is in the smallest unit for the currency.
 If USD, then value represents cents.
-+ userSuppliedId (string) - Unique idempotency ID for the request.
++ userSuppliedId (string) - Endpoint-unique idempotency ID provided by the client.
 + dateCreated (string) - Lightrail system time of the creation in ISO-8601 format.
 + transactionType (string) - The type of the Transaciton: `DRAWDOWN, FUND, INITIAL_VALUE, CANCELLATION, INACTIVATE, ACTIVATE, FREEZE, UNFREEZE, PENDING_CREATE, PENDING_VOID, PENDING_CAPTURE, DRAWDOWN_REFUND`.
 + transactionAccessMethod (string) - Indicates how the transaction was created.
 Either through the cardId or the fullcode.
 Possible values: ["CARDID", "RAWCODE"].
 + valueAvailableAfterTransaction (string) - Deprecated.
 Indicates the value available on the Card after the Transaction.
 + giftbitUserId (string) - Deprecated.
 + cardId (string) - The Lightrail Card ID.
-+ currency (string) - The 3 character ISO-4217 currency.
++ currency (string) - The three-character ISO-4217 currency.
 + metadata (object) - A key-value object to store additional information about the transaction.
 Note Lightrail's Redemption Rules operate on Transaction Metadata to determine whether a particular promotion can be spent.
 Example: `"metadata":{"checkout-cart":{"items":[{"id":"1"},{"id":"2"}]}}`.
 Also note, the `giftbit_*` namespace for keys is reserved.

 ## Pagination (object)